How does your salary compare (to the rest of Australia)

 Do you consider yourself middle class?

 Almost 90% of Australians surveyed said they were an average household, somewhere in the suburban middle.
-While that speaks volumes about our national identity and egalitarian values, the truth is a little more complicated.
-Australia may not place the same emphasis on class divide as other countries, but that’s doesn’t mean it’s not real.
+While that speaks volumes about our national identity, the truth is a little more complicated.
+Australia may not place the same emphasis on class divide as other countries, but that doesn’t mean it’s not real.
 And income remains one of the leading indicators.

 According to the latest figures from the Australian Bureau of Statistics (ABS), the median household income in 2015-16 was $84,000.
 Or about $1616 a week.
 Since households come in all shapes and sizes, those numbers are not particularly helpful.
 After all, it’s not easy comparing three professionals sharing a place in Bondi with a family of four in suburban Brisbane.

 To help provide a more accurate measure of household income, the ABS also calculates an ‘equivalised disposable income’, which adjusts for household size.
 According to this revised figure, the median income is closer to $44,000 per year in disposable income for a single person, for a couple with no children it’s just north of $65,000.

 What about individual salaries?